 Red blood cells.
-These cells transport oxygen to the tissues in the body and are mainly used in the treatment of anemia.
+These cells transport oxygen to the tissues in the body and are mainly used in the treatment of anaemia.

 Platelets.
-They assist the blood to clot and are used in the cure of leukemia and other types of cancer.
+They assist the blood to clot and are used in the cure of leukaemia and other types of cancer.